celupanow/ssss/README.md

 <h3 align="center">Stay Safe, Stay Sane</h3>
 <p align="center">
+A lighthearted random fun generator to entertain people in these trying times.
 The user can spin a wheel that will return a dad joke, a cat gif, etc.
 The user can also enter a phrase to be translated into pirate speech.
 <br />
 <br />